reu/clipshare/README.md

 ## Implementation

 Nothing fancy here, we just broadcast the internal ip on the network and connect the processes using the informed ~~port~~ "clipboard code".

+The data then is transfered between the machines via an encrypted TLS connection.